LebronUzi/Generalized-Dpatch/README.md

 # Adversarial attack on classical object recognition and detection network

 ## Introduction
 Adversarial attack can generate attack samples for the classical object detection and recognition network.
-An adversarial attack in machine learning refers to a technique used to fool machine learning models.
+The adversarial attack in machine learning refers to a technique used to fool machine learning models.
 This is typically done by making subtle, calculated modifications to the input data, causing the model to make a mistake in its output or decision.
 It can evaluate the robustness of models, reveal vulnerabilities of systems, enhance privacy protection and act as a form of regularization to enhance generalization.

 ## Demo
 ### Object detection
 #### Untargeted attack
-Make all of the bounding box disappear.
+This attack can make all of the bounding box disappear.

 <img src="result_images/untargeted.png" alt="untargeted attack" width="600" height="300"/>

 #### Targeted attack
-Make the targeted bounding boxs disappear.
+This attack can make the targeted bounding boxs disappear.

 <img src="result_images/targeted.png" alt="targeted attack" width="600" height="400"/>

 #### Targeted attack with a goal
-Make the targeted bounding boxs identify the object to another specific class.
+This attack can make the targeted bounding boxs identify the object to another specific class.

 <img src="result_images/targeted_goal.png" alt="targeted attack with a goal" width="600" height="400"/>